makemapduring a long run

 makemap within the smurf document, SUN/258.

-You can supply values for any of these extra parameter on the command line.
+You can supply values for any of these extra parameters on the command line.
 For instance, one of the

 command-line parameters that is usually defaulted is